miscsamchris/IdenTicket/feedback.md

 What was most helpful when you faced issues during development with Nillion?
 - Nillion Office Hours
+  * Jose, Mathias, Tim connected with us over a call to provide their feedback on your usecase.
+It was great talking to them about future possibilities of our usecases
 - Direct assistance from the Nillion team over Discord
+  * Thanks to Dave and Steph for clearing any blockers we had during development phase
 - Nillion documentation
-- Nillion SDK error messages
-- Other resources?
-(Please specify)

 ## 5. Suggestions for Improvement

 <h3>Technical Insights</h3>
 <ul>
 <li>The current support for NADA is limited in Nillion and needs to be extended with multiple other arithmetic operations and libraries to support more complex computations.
 In order to create higher grade cryptographic algorithms, we would need multi-operand computation in a single line for much cleaner code.
-We had to create multiple temporary variables, making the coding a bit clumsy.</li>
+We had to create multiple temporary variables, making the code a bit clumsy.</li>
 <li>We observed some intermittent connection issues connecting to Nillion Testnet.</li>
 </ul>
 <h3>Key Benefits</h3>